Warm BLT Potato Salad

 I know, civilized.

-One bite in and I promise, you’ll find yourself not just saying, “hey there, stranger,” but, “I missed you, old friend.”
+One bite and I promise, you’ll find yourself not just saying, “hey there, stranger,” but, “I missed you, old friend.”

 Warm BLT Potato Salad